LeeFB/The-Maze-Of-Waze/README.md

 ### Introduction:

 In This Project:
-- develop the game "the Wise Maze game" which is based on assignment data and algorithmic data that underlies Assignment 2.
+- develop the game "The Maze Of Waze" which is based on assignment data and algorithmic data that underlies Assignment 2.
 - Create *KML* Files - which record the game and can be viewed on Google Earth.